 Although the best advice is to not drink and drive, that's not the law.
 Instead, the law only prohibits you from driving when you were "intoxicated".
 While there is more than one legal definition of intoxication, one of them is based on your blood alcohol concentration.
-If it's over .08 - when you are driving - your are too drunk to drive.
+If it's over .08 - when you are driving - you are too drunk to drive.
+In the video, I explain how you can use the chart below to know if you are too drunk to drive.

 The general rule is that your body eliminates approximately an ounce of alcohol every hour.
 That depends on a lot of things, including your sex and weight.
 It also depends on what you have in your stomach - the more food, the slower your body will process the alcohol.

 The chart is fairly simple to use.
 Calculate the number of drinks, determine whether you are male or female, and then plug in your weight.